kadoshms/ionic2-autocomplete/README.md

 # Ionic2-auto-complete

 ## Disclaimer ##
-Due to a very little free time, I am not fully available for mainting and supporting this project, so contributions are very welcome!!!
+Due to a very little free time, I am not available for mainting and supporting this project, so contributions are very welcome!!!

 ## About ##